Volunteer to mentor Birmingham Youth within a virtual setting.

 E-mentoring involves creating one-to-one relationships virtually through phone calls, video chat, and more

 Youth in our communities are paired with volunteers seeking to mentor within a more modern, current platform.
-Volunteers serve as mentors from their phones and computers at a minimum of 30 minutes each week.
+Volunteers serve as mentors from their phones and computers for a minimum of 30 minutes each week.
 E-mentoring is currently limited to virtual match meetings only.
 This partnership allows volunteers with limited schedules the ability to give back while working with a busy schedule.

 Online dance classes

 Netflix watch parties

 Studies show that children who have role models are more likely to improve in school and in their relationships with family and friends, and less likely to skip school or use illegal drugs or alcohol.
 Students who are successful in school are less likely to drop out, abuse drugs, or commit crimes.

 Want more information about our program?
 Contact Kiranda Robbins-Watts at 205-939-5590 or [email protected]